MaximeKjaer/kjaer.io/_posts/2019-02-19-advanced-algorithms.md

 \end{align}
 $$

 This proves $c^T x^\* = \sum_j \lambda_j c^T x^{(j)}$.
 In other words, the value of the objective function is a weighted average of the extreme points.

+We conclude the proof with the "tallest person in the class" argument.
 If we measured the height of all the people in a class, and got the average value of 170cm, we could say that at least one person has height $\ge$ 170cm.
 For the same reason, we can conclude from the above:

 $$
 c^T x^* = \sum_j \lambda_j c^T x^{(j)}